Editorial | Fighting deadly fentanyl through legislation, policing and public awareness

 Six pounds of the lethal drug were found and Jose Cortez Benitez, of San Mateo, California, and Ramiro Hernandez, of New Rochelle, New York, were arrested.

-Fentanyl – a synthetic opioid that is reportedly up to 50 times stronger than heroin – is typically mixed with other drugs and buyers are often unaware.
+Fentanyl – a synthetic opioid that is reportedly up to 50 times stronger than heroin – is typically mixed with other drugs and buyers are often unaware of its presence.

 The significance of confiscating that six pounds of fentanyl – right in our midst – is amplified by this statement from the federal Drug Enforcement Agency, as reported by our David Hurst: